 Government has approved the project on Establishment of National Knowledge Network in March, 2010 with an outlay of Rs.
 5990 Cr. over a period of 10 years.
 National Informatics Centre (NIC) is the implementing agency.

 The objective of the National Knowledge Network (NKN) is to interconnect all institutions of higher learning and research with a high speed data communication network to facilitate knowledge sharing and collaborative research.
-It will bridge the existing knowledge gap in the country.
-It will help the country evolve as a Knowledge Society and spur economic activities in the Knowledge domain.
-Under this Network, it is proposed that the core and associated links to around 1500 institutions shall be established in 2-3 years time.
+NKN will facilitate advanced distance education in specialized fields like engineering, science, medicine etc. as well as enable an ultra-high speed eGovernance backbone.
+It will bridge the existing knowledge gap in the country and help the country evolve as a Knowledge Society and also spur economic activities in the Knowledge domain.

 The application areas envisaged under the National Knowledge Network cover